apache/cordova-docs/docs/en/edge/cordova/file/file.md

 # File

-> An API to read, write and navigate file system hierarchies, based on the [W3C File API](http://www.w3.org/TR/FileAPI).
+> An API to read, write and navigate file system hierarchies, based on the [w3c file api](http://www.w3.org/TR/FileAPI).

 ## Objects